- Divorce lawyers say: Be careful about what you post!

 Why do divorce lawyers think that social media affects family law disputes?
-In the present day, social media like Instagram, Snapchat, Twitter, WhatsApp, Facebook, and LinkedIn is part of everyone’s life.
-Needless to say, social media is a platform for emotional support when you feel alone or you are coping with your grief.
+Nowadays, social media like Instagram, Snapchat, Twitter, WhatsApp, Facebook, and LinkedIn are a part of everyone’s life.
+Social media is a platform for emotional support when you feel alone or are coping with your grief.
 Yet, one thing that individuals do not consider is the effects of written or visual social media disclosures on their family disputes.
-According to divorce lawyers, what you post or share can be used against you someday in the courtrooms or they can be twisted!
+According to divorce lawyers, what you post or share can be used against you someday in the courtrooms, or they can be twisted!

-You might be asking yourself whether the use of social media evidence matters or not?
+You might be asking yourself whether the use of social media evidence matters or not.
 With this in mind, the impact of social media on court proceedings is need-to-know data for both clients and divorce lawyers.
-In this article, you will read more about the potential effects of the digital footprint left by people, especially on family law disputes from the perspective of divorce lawyers.
+In this article, you will read more about the potential effects of the digital footprint left by people, especially in family law disputes, from the perspective of divorce lawyers.

 Divorce lawyers say: Be careful about what you post!

 Today, the evidence is not limited to physical type.
-In fact, the scope of the evidentiary rules is extended to electronic evidence.
-You can present screenshots or text messages in the court.
+The scope of the evidentiary rules is extended to electronic evidence.
+You can present screenshots or text messages in court.
 According to the National Law Review, 81% of lawyers discover social networking evidence worth presenting in courts and tribunals.
-In other words, social media has become such a force in family law that divorce lawyers usually spend as much time researching Facebook pages as they do reviewing and analyzing relevant case law.[i]
+In other words, social media has become such a force in family law that divorce lawyers usually spend as much time researching Facebook pages as they review and analyse relevant case laws.

-It is worth mentioning that if there is proper authentication of the evidence, screenshots, and records can be digital evidence in courts at first; however, the judges will determine whether or not they are valid.
-Simply said, some factors like relevancy, materiality, and authentication of social media evidence should be taken into consideration.
-In addition, the admissibility of screenshots and generally speaking, social media-derived evidence depends on the laws and regulations of each specific jurisdiction.
+It is worth mentioning that if there is proper authentication of the evidence, screenshots and records can be digital evidence in courts at first; however, the judges will determine whether or not they are valid.
+Therefore, factors like relevancy, materiality, and authentication of social media evidence should be considered.
+In addition, the admissibility of screenshots and, generally speaking, social media-derived evidence depends on the laws and regulations of each specific jurisdiction.

 What do the divorce lawyers advise you to do?

-So, keep in mind that you have some mutual friends on social media!
-Modifying “privacy” settings and changing passwords can also avoid further problems in the divorce proceedings.
+So, remember that you have some mutual friends on social media!
+Modifying “privacy” settings and changing passwords can also avoid further problems in divorce proceedings.

-Keep in mind that some kinds of social media can indicate the users’ location through the metadata.
-Moreover, according to Madison Kelly, a divorce lawyer, “where full and frank disclosure is not being provided: A LinkedIn account may show that a party either is, or has been employed somewhere that they had previously not disclosed”.
+Remember that some kinds of social media can indicate the users’ location through metadata.
+Moreover, according to Madison Kelly, a divorce lawyer, “where full and frank disclosure is not being provided: A LinkedIn account may show that a party either is or has been employed somewhere that they had previously not disclosed”.

 Analysis of divorce lawyers